-The appendix of this coursebook includes complete details on academic expectations and original work guidelines.
+The appendix of this coursebook includes complete details on Oak Meadow's academic expectations and original work guidelines.
 It is your responsibility to make sure you understand these academic expectations and abide by them.

-Please remember to stay in touch with your teacher and share your comments, ideas, questions, and challenges.
+Please remember to stay in touch with your Oak Meadow teacher and share your comments, ideas, questions, and challenges.
 Your teacher is eager to help you!